Vespasian and the Roman Conquest of Britain in 43 AD

 Because of all the known battles in their territory (described later), the experts are agreed that one of the tribes was the Durotriges whose centre was in Dorset.
 Considering the south of England, there seem to be only five possibilities for the second warlike tribe:

 • The southern half of the Dobunni.
-As can be seen on page 3 above, I doubt that II Legion entered Dobunni territory, as the tribe did not live in Southern England.
+As can be seen above, I doubt that II Legion entered Dobunni territory, as the tribe did not live in Southern England.

 • The Atrebates.
 I believe that restoring Verica to the leadership of his tribe seems unlikely to have required a battle.
 Any forces opposed to Rome, based at Silchester, would have either been destroyed at the Battle of the Medway or fled with Caratacus towards the Druid base on Anglesey.